jiasong18/Ant-Media-Server-Wiki/Data-Channel-Documentation.md

 You can enable Data Channel basically in Ant Media Server Dashboard Panel.
 You need to enable data channel support in Ant Media Server Management Console `/applications/applicationName` settings tab.
 After enabling data channel support, the server administrator can choose if the players are allowed to send messages only to the publisher or to the publisher and to all other players or to nobody.

-Note: Make sure to enable correct application.
+Note: Make sure to enable the correct application.

 ## 2. Data Channel Usage in Javascript SDK